jschless/jschless.github.io/_projects/2023-05-20-draft-efficiency-by-sport.md

 There are a number of criticisms I anticipate with these metrics, which I will respond to in-line:

 - Different positions have different value.
 An average QB is going to contribute more to winning than an All-Pro offensive lineman. **I stratify by position to hopefully address this.**
 - All-league seasons may be less important than consistency.
 For example, a PG who plays 15 seasons pretty well may be a better pick than a PG who has one great season and gets injured and is never the same (cough, Derrick Rose). **True, I don't have much to say about this other than your first round pick you want to be great, not just consistently good.
-This analysis is heavily bias towards early draft picks**
+This analysis is heavily biased towards early draft picks**
 - This metric is sparse: only a few people each year get recognized.
 A lot of valuable players will be zeroes and look no different from total busts. **True, but it's my assumption that with your first round pick you want to hit the jackpot.
 Additionally, most of my analysis relies on ordinality within a given draft year.
 So, as long as the better player's outcome is greater than or equal to the worse player's outcome, I think it's ok.
 Also, maybe I'll re-run the analysis with more continuous player value statistics.**

 I look at a few other metrics derived from my "outcome", such as *forgone value*.
 Foregone value is defined as the difference between the most valuable available pick at position $$i$$ in the draft and the actual pick